Third gender: Criticism

 Scholars have made several criticisms of the third gender concept.
 These critiques regard primarily Western scholars' use of the concept to understand gender in other cultures in an ethnocentric way.
 Third gender has also been criticized as a reductionist "junk drawer" used for all identities beyond the Western gender binary, ignoring the nuance of various identities, histories, and practices in other cultures to situate them in a Western understanding.
 As Towle and Morgan write, "The term third gender does not disrupt gender binarism; it simply adds another category (albeit a segregated, ghettoized category) to the existing two."
 Towle and Morgan additionally note that Western scholars may incorrectly treat non-Western third gender examples as though they existed prior to and serve as the foundation for modern Western understandings of gender variability.
 This implication makes it difficult for Western scholars to understand how non-Western cultures view and value sex and gender in their own societies in both the present day and historically.

+South Asia

+Many transfeminine activists in Indian communities reject being considered as a third gender.
+In some communities, it's a term that is assigned to trans women even if they do not consider themselves a third gender.